The Murdoch press are absolutely paranoid about anyone mentioning that we can’t have constant growth in the use of material resources and energy.

 It is very sad and also incredibly serious that we presently have a group of politicians, no matter how small, who agree with the important facts about this ‘growth reality’ but are not game to discuss it because they will be attacked.

-Recently Barry O’Farrell, the Premier of New South Wales, stated that we would not have another airport in Sydney.
+In the early days of his time as Premier of New South Wales, Barry O’Farrell stated that we would not have another airport in Sydney.
 He was attacked mercilessly by the Sydney Daily Telegraph.
 “How could someone doubt growth?” was basically the attitude of the Telegraph.

 I have therefore decided on a special $5,000 prize for the first young person under the age of thirty who can get definitive coverage of the Wilberforce Award in the Murdoch press, including the fact that you can’t have constant growth of the use of resources and energy in a finite world.